benkhant/NorthStar-Adaptation-Guide/README.md

 ## Why This Project?

-Commercial optical see-through AR headsets remain costly and closed-source, limiting classroom adoption.
-This project aims to lower those barriers by providing a transparent, replicable, and well-documented alternative for educational use.
+Commercial optical see-through AR headsets remain costly, proprietary, and difficult to deploy in classroom settings.
+This project aims to lower those barriers by providing a transparent, replicable, and well-documented alternative tailored for computing education.

 ---